VirtusLab/graphbuddy/README.md

   </tr>
   <tr>
     <td>Graph file manager</td>
-    <td>By clicking graph file manager button, you open up a modal that allows you to save current graph data snapshot or load it, from a file; default location is /workspace/.graphbuddy</td>
+    <td>By clicking the graph file manager button, you open up a modal that allows you to save the current graph data snapshot or load it, from a file; the default location is /workspace/.graphbuddy</td>
   </tr>
 </table>